Visa to Nigeria: cost, terms, features

 Types of visas to Nigeria

-• Purpose: tourism, business travel, transit
+• Purpose: tourism, business trips, transit

 Tourist visa